jessepav/lacygoill-wiki-backup/tmux/option.md

 Yes.

-This  is what  allows you  to set  a  pane option  in a  given pane  differently compared to all the other panes of the window:
+This is what lets you set a pane  option in a given pane differently compared to all the other panes of the window:

     $ tmux set -w allow-rename off \; set -p allow-rename on
     $ tmux show -wv allow-rename \; show -pv allow-rename